fvalverd/AutoApi/README.md

 Fill server.cfg and tests.cfg

 ## Config MongoDB server
-ApiSDF use MongoDB users, so you have to add auth=true to your mongodb.cfg or run mongod with --auth
+AutoApi use MongoDB users, so you have to add auth=true to your mongodb.cfg or run mongod with --auth

 - http://docs.mongodb.org/manual/core/authentication
 - http://docs.mongodb.org/manual/core/authorization